filirnd/vodafone-station-rgh3006-bot/README.md

 ## Installation

 - Clone the repo
+- Enter into the directory and install npm modules `npm install`
 - Setup config-template.json with your information (username and password of router and telegram bot token (you need to know how telegram bot works :D ))
+- Change permission of start.sh `chmod +x start.sh`
-- Start the bot with `node ./app.js`
+- Start the bot with `./start.sh`
 - Enjoy :D